-Bluehost is a good option for WordPress because their new Bluerock platform is a WordPress focused control panel offering an integrated experience with WordPress websites.
+Bluehost is a good option for WordPress because its new Bluerock platform is a WordPress focused control panel offering an integrated experience with WordPress websites.

 Bluerock delivers WordPress pages 2-3 times faster than the prior technical stack, and it comes with built-in NGINX page caching.

-Every WordPress site will benefit from the latest security and performance features such as:
+Every WordPress website will benefit from the latest security and performance features such as:

 - Free SSL certificate

 - Unlimited GB SSD storage

 - Free Cloudflare CDN

 One of the largest hosting platforms, WordPress, recommends them.
 FYI SiteGround is also a WordPress.org endorsed web hosting provider.